Last Revised 12/31/24 by SW

 - Provide specific guidelines on how comments are expected to be made (e.g. number of comments per student, length, acceptable response format; video, audio, or text, etc.).
 Note that you can pre-set these requirements in a VT assignment.

-- Provide netiquette guidelines with students.
+- Provide netiquette guidelines to students.
 Create a safe, friendly, encouraging learning community for all the students.

 - Model and demonstrate what a quality comment is or provide exemplary comments from other students.